NextJump/nextjump.github.io/_posts/engineering/2013-12-16-project-arms-race.md

 ## Option 1: Apple Fanboy

 At Next Jump we had never used Macs before, we have a Microsoft stack.
-However, Arms Race gave me the chance to design a mac setup and figure out how to make it work with our software.
+However, Arms Race gave me the chance to design a Mac setup and figure out how to make it work with our software.

 #### MACBOOK PRO 15" WITH RETINA